Ways to give to Bridges

 bequests, deferred giving, or legacy gifts.

-For planned giving to the Bridges Foundation, here is some information you might find helpful.
+For planned giving to Bridges, here is some information you might find helpful.

 Planned giving, bequests, deferred giving, legacy gifts are all terms to describe the mode of donating through estate-planning vehicles such as trusts and wills.
 Please consider our planned giving program as a way to leave a legacy of supporting our individuals with disabilities.

 Planned gifts can offer tax benefits to donors.

 Estate planning tools such as bequests, IRA asset allocation, Charitable Gift Annuities (CGA), and Charitable Remainder Trusts offer significant tax incentives to donors.
 For example, a bequest is 100% deductible from a donor’s estate and can reduce potential estate taxes.
 A CGA offers the donor a tax deduction and can potentially sidestep capital gains taxes.
 Certain planned giving vehicles also enable the donor to ensure that his or her heirs will be financially provided for, alongside supporting a charitable cause.

 Planned gifts offer donors a say in how the funds will be used.

 Whether a donor is publicly memorialized by a bequest or remains anonymous is something that can be pre-decided by the non-profit and the donor.
 The donor can also specify how he or she wishes the funds to be used–i.e. by supporting specific programs organized by the non-profit, creating a scholarship, or establishing an endowment.
 Also, certain planned giving tools allow broad flexibility to the donor to make changes to the planned giving arrangement.

 Planned gifts allow donors to support a cause without affecting the donor’s current financial situation.

 Since most planned giving can be structured to take effect after the life of the donor, the donor would not have to accommodate any changes in their current daily lifestyle.